Radu Dan

 Motivation

-This article helps you understand what are the differences between calendar.current and calendar.autoupdatingCurrent and when to apply them.
+This article will help you understand the differences between calendar.current and calendar.autoupdatingCurrent and when to use them.

 Setting up